Student Loan Information

 *Except those whose parents are unable to borrow a PLUS loan.

 The actual loan amount you are eligible to receive for an academic year is determined by the Financial Aid Office and may be less than the maximum annual amounts shown in the chart above.
+For the 2017-2018 academic year, the interest rate on these loans for undergraduate students is fixed at 4.45%.
+The interest rate on the Unsubsidized Direct Loan for Graduate/Professional students is fixed at 6%.

 Federal regulations require all students borrowing a direct loan for the first time to participate in loan entrance counseling before receiving the first disbursement of their loan.
 The purpose of this session is to help you understand your rights and obligations as a student loan borrower.
 The session should take approximately 15 to 20 minutes to complete.